WontonNice/frontend/public/exams/readingpassages/The-Black-Hand.md

     type: single_select
     skillType: function
-    stemMarkdown: "The phrase “I have heard of your wonderful detective work” in paragraph 2 shows that the author is" choices":
+    stemMarkdown: "The phrase “I have heard of your wonderful detective work” in paragraph 2 shows that the author is"
+    choices:
       - "A. introducing the idea that the narrator’s friend is a competent detective."
       - "B. explaining that the narrator’s friend has worked on previous cases for Luigi."
       - "C. suggesting that the case might be dangerous for the narrator to investigate."
       - "D. emphasizing Luigi’s need for a competent detective."
     answerIndex: 0
     explanationMarkdown: ""